sillvva/react-styled-flexgrid/README.md

 #### Using Breakpoints

-For each of the props of the `Flex` and `Flex.Item` components, you can define a different value for each breakpoint.
+For each of the props of the `Grid`, `Grid.Item`, `Flex` and `Flex.Item` components, you can define a different value for each breakpoint.
 Each breakpoint defines the properties for the screen width listed or higher.
 If you define a higher break point, it's values will take precedent.
 If you define the `xs` breakpoint, but no others, then it wil be treated the same as having no breakpoints.

 For example: